quantumas/quickrtlwrapper/README.md

+# This is not safe to use as far as I know, virtually no testing done yet, just a reference for wrapping ideas

 # Quick RTL UI + LND/NEUTRINO LOOP wrapper w/ nwjs for Windows

 330 mb https://drive.google.com/file/d/1jXJXQc7lQU2aAfBB575-qypwzPyohg6d/view?usp=sharing too big for github, not enough time yet to do smaller